-- Rolls: Known as “shag rolls” by many contractors
+- Rolls: Known as “shag rolls” by many contractors.

-- Sponge: For tight places
+- Sponge: For tight spaces, edges and corners.

-Proceeding through the Grits in a progressive manner will give you the smoothest of finish, and the general consensus seems to agree on 220 grit being the sweet spot.
+Proceeding through the grits in a progressive manner will give you the smoothest of finish, and the general consensus seems to agree on 220 grit being the sweet spot.

-If you have a home shop like me, your best tool choice for surface prep is going to be a good quality random orbital sander up to about 150 grit, then hand sand to 220 grit.
+If you have a home shop like us, your best tool choice for surface prep is going to be a good quality orbital sander up to about 150 grit, then hand sand to 220 grit.

+Sanding redwood before applying finish is paramount.
 When you get to the point where you are ready to finish, make sure your room temp is above 65°.
 If you have any type of control over the humidity, it should be around 50%.
 Make sure you are not working near any vents or drafts, and out of the sunlight.
 Sunlight will warm the wood and release any trapped moisture, creating bubbles in your finish.